anmolkapil/sql-project/README.md

   - `react-simple-code-editor`: A lightweight and customizable code editor for displaying and editing SQL queries.
   - `prismjs`: A syntax highlighter to colorize SQL code for better readability.
   - `papaparse`: A library for parsing CSV data efficiently.
-  - Other standard React packages used for state management and context handling.

 ## Page Load Time Measurement